A duality of locally compact groups which does not involve the Haar measure: Definitions and notations

 A morphism of coinvolutive Hopf--von Neumann algebras $M,N$ is a normal *-homomorphism $\phi:M\to N$ such that: $\Delta_N\circ\phi=(\phi\otimes\phi)\Delta_M$ and $\kappa_N\circ\phi=\phi\circ\kappa_M$.
 Note that, contrary to \cite{enock}, we do not require that $\phi(1)=1$. \edf

 In the theory of operator spaces, there are two most natural notions of an algebra:

-\bdf A {\it completely contractive Banach algebra} is a Banach algebra $A$ which is an operator space such that the multiplication in $A$ is completely contractive, i.e. it is extended to a continuous map $\m: A\proj_{\rm op}A\to A$.
+\bdf A {\it completely contractive Banach algebra} is a Banach algebra $A$ which is an operator space such that the multiplication in $A$ is completely contractive, i.~e.~is extended to a continuous map $\m: A\proj_{\rm op}A\to A$.
 An {\it operator algebra} is a Banach algebra $A$ which is an operator space such that the multiplication in $A$ is extended to a continuous map $\m: A\ohaag A\to A$. \edf

-The predual $M_*$ of a coinvolutive Hopf--von Neumann algebra $M$ is a completely contractive Banach *-algebra, but in general not an operator algebra.
+On the predual $M_*$ of a coinvolutive Hopf--von Neumann algebra $M$ one can introduce an involution, as usual in the Hopf theory: $\mu^*(a)=\overline{\mu(\kappa(a^*))}$, $\mu\in M_*$, $a\in M$.
+Then $M_*$ becomes a completely contractive Banach *-algebra, but in general not an operator algebra.
 For example, for the most popular algebra $M=L_\infty(G)$ one has $M_*=L_1(G)$, and this is known not to be an operator algebra.

-When we speak of *-Banach algebras, we always suppose that the involution is isometric.
+When we speak of Banach *-algebras, we always suppose that the involution is isometric.
 It is known that the coinvolution $\kappa$ is also always isometric.